Logo of Salon Stolz

 Program

-Dance theater Melodia
+Dance Theatre Melodia

-Every Tuesday at 3:30 p.m.
+Every Tuesday at 5 p.m.

-Music and dance on Tuesday
+Music and Dance on Tuesday

-A guest in the salon
+A Guest in the Salon

-The museum area is closed during the concerts.
+Please note: The museum area is closed during the concerts.

 Contact